fiberplane/fp-bindgen/CONTRIBUTING.md

    changes, please discuss these first with the maintainers.
 4. Ensure the test suite passes.
 5. Make sure your code is correctly formatted (see below).
+6. Add an entry to the [CHANGELOG.md](CHANGELOG.md).
-6. Issue that pull request!
+7. Issue that pull request!

-## Any contributions you make will be under the Apache 2.0 License
+## Contributions you make will be under the Apache 2.0 License and the MIT License

-In short, when you submit code changes, your submissions are understood to be under the same [Apache License](LICENSE.txt) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache License](LICENSE-APACHE) and [MIT License](LICENSE-MIT) that cover the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using GitHub's [issues](https://github.com/fiberplane/fp-bindgen/issues)